weria-pezeshkian/weria-pezeshkian.github.io/news/_posts/2025-08-29-sciencesclamisabell.md

   feature: banner.png
 ---

-## Isabell won the Science Sclam Copenhagen
+## Isabell won the Science Slam Copenhagen

 We are very proud of Isabell for winning the Science Slam in Copenhagen.
 Congratulations on this great achievement!